JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  0  0  0  0  0
 ```

 Other useful functions can be used to initialize an array.
-The `ones` function is similar to the `zeros` function, but instead of an array filled with zeros, it creates an array filled with ones
+The `ones` function is similar to the `zeros` function, but instead of an array filled with zeros, it creates an array filled with ones.

 ```jldoctest
 julia> ones(Float32, 2, 3, 1)